Career and College Promise (CCP)

 CCP offers three pathways, depending on a student’s goals.
 Each pathway includes specific coursework.

 The Career and Technical Education Pathway (CTE) leads to a credential for employment (certificate, diploma, or degree).
+Students can participate while attending their high school.

 The College Transfer Pathway (CT) leads to credit hours that count toward a two-year associate’s degree at Wake Tech and align with course requirements at UNC member institutions.
+Students can participate while attending their high school.

 - Learn about opportunities at Wake Early College of Health and Sciences.